Toby Manhire: Divided? Splintered? What the Parliament occupation says about NZ now

 What does social cohesion mean?
 Like so many of these terms, a settled definition is as simple as gripping an eel.
 The concept, if not the words themselves, tends to be traced back to sociologist Émile Durkheim.
 If you're doing well on social cohesion, shared values and social bonds abound, simmering social enmity or conflict not so much.
 The idea figured prominently in the Royal Commission of Inquiry into the 2019 terrorist attack on Christchurch mosques, with the ninth of its 10 sections devoted to a concept it defines like this: "A socially cohesive society is one in which all individuals and groups have a sense of belonging, social inclusion, participation, recognition and legitimacy."

-The Royal Commission report led to extensive and ongoing work by the government on social cohesion.
-Launching a consultation on a social cohesion programme, which included potential hate speech laws, in the middle of last year, minister Priyanca Radhakrishnan said: "The government wants to ensure Aotearoa is a place where everyone feels safe, valued, heard, has a strong sense of belonging, and is able to participate fully in society."
+The Royal Commission report led to extensive and ongoing work by the Government on social cohesion.
+Launching a consultation on a social cohesion programme, which included potential hate speech laws, in the middle of last year, Minister Priyanca Radhakrishnan said: "The Government wants to ensure Aotearoa is a place where everyone feels safe, valued, heard, has a strong sense of belonging, and is able to participate fully in society."
 Radhakrishnan declined to answer questions this week, including on whether the current protest actions have a social cohesion component.
 She directed The Spinoff instead to Ardern's comments on division.

 Paul Spoonley, a professor of sociology at Massey University, has been studying social cohesion for decades, most recently as an author on the Koi Tū paper Sustaining Social Cohesion in Aotearoa New Zealand.
 Published in December, it observed, "The emotions of anger, fear, and hatred of others have emerged in the public square, most obviously in the US, but New Zealand may be trending in that direction, arguably accelerated by some responses to actions taken to address the Covid-19 pandemic."